BhaneshManoj/macro-project1/README.md

 library(GGally)

 **Expected Output:**
-    Running the analysis script will generate several plots in the `figures/` directory, including a line plot of GDP per capita growth for each country and correlation plots.
+ Running the analysis script will generate several plots  including a line plot of GDP per capita growth for each country and correlation plots.